-Download Manager apps have always gained an upper hand as compared with the native browser downloads.
-Since the former can break down a single file into multiple smaller packets and then downloads them concurrently, it is able to grab hold of these files at a much faster rate.
+Download Manager apps have always gained an upper hand as compared with native browser downloads.
+Since the former can break down a single file into multiple smaller packets and then downloads them concurrently, it can grab hold of these files at a much faster rate.
 On the other hand, the browser usually downloads the entire file at one go, thereby considerably increasing the overall download time.

 So the reason for the preference of these third-party download apps is no hidden secret.
 In this regard, Internet Download Manager (IDM) has been the go-to choice for a lot of users.
 However, if you don’t echo this thought process, then this guide is here to help you out.
 Given here are some of the best IDM alternatives for your Mac worthy of your attention.
 Follow along;

 Here are the Best Free Alternatives to Internet Downloader Manager Software Apps for your macOS Computer PC

 This open-source download manager beholds a plethora of useful features.
 These include the likes of automatic download resumption, the ability to extract compressed ZIP and RAR files, and the Automatic Captcha Solving (ACS) feature.
 The ACS comes in handy when a website has placed a Captcha that you need to solve before grabbing hold of the download link.

 JDownloader will do it on your behalf thereby minimizing the manual efforts.
 Likewise, it has also integrated various cloud storage services, allowing you to directly download the file to the cloud, rather than storing it locally on your Mac.
 So with such a long list of benefits, it seems to have justified its topmost position in this list.

 It has managed to checkmark most of the IDM features, including the download acceleration and resumption.
 Likewise, you could also schedule a file download task to a particular time and date, using its Download Scheduler tool.
 Furthermore, it also supports Magnet links as well as Torrent files, thereby negating the need to use any standalone Bit Torrent client.